EnzoBnl/enzobnl/bd.md

 - Map phase on mapper nodes:
   1. **RecordReader**: Read the file from HDFS and divide it in units called records.
   2. **Mapper**: produce
-  3. **Partitioner**: Organize mapper output's records into partitions, each partition will be fetched by a single and different reducer node.
+  3. **Partitioner**: Organize mapper output's records into partitions, each partition is intended to be fetched by a single and different reducer node.
   4. *Sort*: Sort records within partitions
-  5. (optional) ***"Combiner"*** **Reducer**: a reducer called on each mapper node.
-Combiner output's type is the same as Mapper output's type.
-Combiner reduce the size of part reducing the partition sizes and
+  5. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
+Combiner output's type is the same as Mapper one.
+Combiner reduces the size of partitions and save network bandwidth.
 - Reduce phase on reduce nodes:
   1. *Fetch*: Access (mainly through network connection) to Map phase output written on HDFS.
   2. *Sort-Merge*: Merge sorted files